sandialabs/suncal/doc/Manual/manual.md

 ---
-title: Sandia Primary Standards Laboratory Uncertainty Calculator User's Guide
+title: Suncal User's Guide
-date: November 9, 2020
+date: January 9, 2023
 author:
 - Sandia National Laboratories^[Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA-0003525.]
 - uncertainty@sandia.gov